 You Could Cost Yourself Money in the Long Run

 It typically only makes sense to refinance if you’re able to get a loan that will cost you less in the long run.
-If you’ve already refinanced recently, you may not be able to find a loan with a new interest rate that’s lower than the original rate.

 Think seriously before applying for a loan with a longer repayment term than you have now, as you don’t necessarily want to lock yourself into higher costs and a longer timeline to become debt free and continue making student loan payments.